so anyway...

 After the Rise, a novel of just under 106,000 words is finished, final edited and done, and I am really pleased.

-A sample is available in the 'Novels' section, so I hope that you enjoy that.
+The first page is in the 'Novels' section, so I hope that you enjoy that.

 I started by writing An Original Thought, which quickly grew legs and became its own thing so I changed the title and went with it.
 It's also a massive homage to Logan's Run and A Brave New World - two fantastic examples of utopian/distopian futures, which got me thinking about why neither systems work.